-The Center currently supports four working groups that serve to bring students and faculty together in an intellectual community beyond the classroom.
+The Center supports Working Groups that bring students and faculty together in intellectual communities beyond the classroom.
 Working Groups are goal-oriented, thematic and work collaboratively towards things like exhibitions, publications, and speaker series.
 Groups are open to faculty and graduate students.
-See below for further information on each group, and to contact conveners.
+See below for further information on each group and to contact conveners.